|

-Welcome to Diecast Registry.NET, a supplemental website to Diecast Registry.COM, devoted to diecast buying and selling on the internet.
+Welcome to Diecast Registry.NET, a supplemental website to Diecast Registry.com, devoted to diecast buying and selling on the internet.
 Our mission at DieCast Registry is to help you become a smarter diecast collector.
-In line with this mission, the purpose of the Diecast Registry.NET website is to provide all diecast collectors (you do not have to be a Diecast Registry member to access the Diecast Registry.NET website) analytical insight to current trends in the diecast collectible market.
+In line with this mission, the purpose of the Diecast Registry.net website is to provide all diecast collectors (you do not have to be a Diecast Registry member to access the Diecast Registry.net website) analytical insight to current trends in the diecast collectible market.
 Note that, because we update the Price Guide on a wekly basis, prices referenced within this website may be different than the current market value shown in the real-time Price Guide on the DCR.com website.

-| Slowdown of the NASCAR Diecast Market |
+Slowdown of the NASCAR Diecast Market |

 Happy Father's Day cars